 Most families have a Christmas Tree (or maybe even two!) in their house for Christmas.
 The decorating of the tree is usually a family occasion, with everyone helping.
 Christmas Trees were first popularised the UK by Prince Albert, the husband of Queen Victoria.
-Prince Albert was German, and thought that it would be good to use one of his ways of celebrating Christmas in to England.
+Prince Albert was German, and thought that it would be good to use one of his ways of celebrating Christmas in England.

 Like a lot of countries, Nativity Plays and Carol Services are also very popular at Christmas time.
 The Church that I go to always has a Carols by Candlelight Service where the church is only lit up by candles.
 It is a very special service and always makes me feel very Christmassy!
 Lots of other British churches also have Carols by Candlelight and Christingle services.
 The most famous UK Carol service is the Service of Nine Lessons and Carols which is broadcast on Christmas Eve at 3.00pm from the chapel of King's College, Cambridge.

 There are some customs that only take place, or were started, in the UK.
 Wassailing is an old anglo-saxon custom that doesn't take place much today.
 Boxing Day is a very old custom that started in the UK and is now taken as a holiday in many countries around the world.